 Stages of the French Way

-Complete Guide to the French Way
+Complete Guide to the Camino Francés

-Where does the French Way begin?
+Where does the Camino Francés start?

-Traditional starting point of the French Way
+Traditional starting point of the Camino Francés

 - Main starting point: Saint-Jean-Pied-de-Port (France)

-- Spanish alternative: Roncesvalles (Navarra)
+- Spanish alternative: Roncesvalles (Navarre)

 - Total approximate distance: 780 km